The Zion-Mount Carmel Tunnel

 The Zion-Mount Carmel Tunnel is one of the busiest areas in the park.
 Through the years there have been major and minor accidents as well as many close calls involving pedestrians, oversize vehicles, tunnel ranger staff, and regular vehicle traffic.

-When approaching the tunnel be aware of your surroundings and slow down.
-Watch for tunnel rangers, pedestrians and other traffic.
-Please DO NOT STOP in the tunnel.
-Please proceed beyond the tunnel kiosk before attempting to turn around at either side of the tunnel.
+• Do not try to turn around at either tunnel entrance.
+Proceed beyond the tunnel kiosk before attempting to turn around at either side of the tunnel.
 Obey all traffic directions from the tunnel rangers.

-BE AWARE that rangers at the tunnel are conducting traffic control operations.
+• Be aware that rangers at the tunnel are conducting traffic control operations.

 Frequently asked questions about the Zion-Mount Carmel Tunnel